Installing HoloViews ¶

 This minimal install includes only the two required libraries Param and Numpy , neither of which has any required dependencies, which makes it very easy to integrate HoloViews into your workflow or as part of another project.

 pip install 'holoviews[extras]'

 pip install 'holoviews[all]'

-To get the latest development version you can instead clone our git repositories:
+To get the very latest development version you can clone our git repositories:

 git clone git://github.com/ioam/param.git git clone git://github.com/ioam/holoviews.git